vapoursynth/vapoursynth/doc/plugins/vivtc.rst

       field
          Sets the field to match from.
 This is the field that VFM will take from the current frame in case of p or n matches.
-It is recommended to set this to the same value as *order* unless you experience matching failures with that setting.
+It is recommended to make this the same as the field order, unless you experience matching failures with that setting.
 In certain circumstances changing the field that is used to match from can have a large impact on matching performance.